JonathanJacob1809/ECommerce-Marketing-Analytics/README.md

 **Key Business Questions Addressed**

 **1. Enhance Understanding of Business Performance:**

-o	High-Level Metrics Calculation: Defined and calculated crucial metrics such as total revenue, total quantity sold, total products, total categories, total sellers, total locations, and total payment methods. o	Customer Acquisition and Retention Analysis: Analyzed the number of new customers acquired each month and customer retention rates on monthly basis. o	Revenue Analysis: Assessed the revenue generated from new and existing customers monthly.
+- High-Level Metrics Calculation: Defined and calculated crucial metrics such as total revenue, total quantity sold, total products, total categories, total sellers, total locations, and total payment methods.
+- Customer Acquisition and Retention Analysis: Analyzed the number of new customers acquired each month and customer retention rates on monthly basis.
+- Revenue Analysis: Assessed the revenue generated from new and existing customers monthly.

 **2. Identify Trends and Patterns:**

-o	Sales Trends and Seasonality: Identified trends and seasonal patterns in sales and quantities sold by category, location, month, week, day, time, and payment method. o	Popular Products and Categories: Determined the most popular products by month, seller, state, and category, and identified the top 10 most expensive products.
+- Sales Trends and Seasonality: Identified trends and seasonal patterns in sales and quantities sold by category, location, month, week, day, time, and payment method.
+- Popular Products and Categories: Determined the most popular products by month, seller, state, and category, and identified the top 10 most expensive products.

 **3. Customer and Seller Segmentation:**

-o	Customer Segmentation: Grouped customers based on the revenue they generate. o	Seller Segmentation: Grouped sellers based on the revenue they generate.
+- Customer Segmentation: Grouped customers based on the revenue they generate.
+- Seller Segmentation: Grouped sellers based on the revenue they generate.

 **4. Cross-Selling Opportunities:**

-o	Product Combinations: Identified the top 10 combinations of products that are frequently bought together in each transaction.
+- Product Combinations: Identified the top 10 combinations of products that are frequently bought together in each transaction.

 **5. Payment Behavior Analysis:**

-o	Customer Payment Methods: Analyzed how customers are paying and identified the most used payment channels.
+- Customer Payment Methods: Analyzed how customers are paying and identified the most used payment channels.

 **6. Customer Satisfaction Insights:**

-o	Category and Product Ratings: Identified the top 10 highest and lowest-rated categories and products. o	Average Ratings: Determined the average ratings by location, seller, product, category, and month.
+- Category and Product Ratings: Identified the top 10 highest and lowest-rated categories and products.
+- Average Ratings: Determined the average ratings by location, seller, product, category, and month.

 **Insights:**